DeclanRodgers/Cisco-RoomOS-State-Action/README.md

 # Cisco-RoomOS-State-Action

+## Overview
-## Cisco RoomOS Device Configuration Management using Infrastructure as Code (IaC)

-Uses a Github action to push desired state to Cisco RoomOS devices using Device-View.com as the integration service with Webex Xapi.
+This repository provides a solution for managing Cisco RoomOS device configuration using Infrastructure as Code (IaC) principles.
+It uses a Github action to push the desired state to Cisco RoomOS devices, with Device-View.com as the integration service with Webex Xapi.

----
+As per the recommended GitHub documentation found [here](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action#commit-tag-and-push-your-action-to-github), the `package.json`, `package-lock.json` files and  `node_modules` folder must be included to run successfully.

-## Components
+## Usage

-### Example workflow.yml
+### Workflow

+To use this solution, add the following step to your workflow YAML file:

 ``` yaml
       - name: Call Device Endpoint